ghayem/ghayem.github.io/_pages/about.md

 I have a keen interest in playing the violin, and running!

 ## Research Interests
-* Large Language Model (LLM) for brain metadata analysis
+* Large Language Model (LLM) for brain meta-analysis
 * Statistical signal processing and Bayesian modeling
 * Machine Learning
 * Numerical Optimization